CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 A value of "indexingOrigin": [0,0,0] would indicate that indexing origin is middle-middle-middle where the x, y, z origin sits in the middle of the range.
 When any element is 0 an indexingDirection must be supplied to indicate the directions of those elements that are 0.

 #### indexingDirection
+#### TODO: Replace the two indexing members with a flipY since that's probably the only real case?

 The `indexingDirection` property specifies the index direction for each dimension (x, y, and z, in that order) as indicated by a three element array containing integers.
 Only the elements in indexingDirection that have elements in indexingOrigin marked as 0 will be honored.
 The elements in indexingDirection that were non-zero in indexingOrigin will be ignored.